BurgersOnBrioche/sanity-plugin-scheduled-publishing/README.md

-# Scheduled Publishing plugin for Sanity.io
+# Scheduled Publishing and Unpublishing plugin for Sanity.io

+## This is forked from @sanity/scheduled-publishing and adds unpublishing

 > This is a **Sanity Studio v3** plugin.
 > For the v2 version, please refer to the [v2-branch](https://github.com/sanity-io/sanity-plugin-scheduled-publishing/tree/studio-v2).